harunaOseni/harunaOseni/README.md

 💡 &nbsp;I am a front end engineer, passionate about writing code, building software, hacking projects together and research.\
 🎓 &nbsp;I'm all self taught and will continue to be since I've got this space age intriguing device called the INTERNET.\
 🌱 &nbsp;I'm crazy in love with react and also getting in uncomfortable situation where I'll have to result in hacking/researching my way through.\
-✍️ &nbsp;In my free time, I imaging changing by making something users want.\
+✍️ &nbsp;In my free time, I imaging changing the world by making something users want.\
 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at harunaoseni23@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!